grip-framework/pipes/README.md

-# pipes
+# Pipes

-TODO: Write a description here
+Pipes are a collection of `HTTP::Handler`'s which extend the possibilities of the Grip framework.

 ## Installation